aalcara/MassiveAnkiCardGenerator/README.md

 ## To Do

 - [ ] handle idioms or slangs that can't be find in PyDictionary
-- [ ] Create an config file to choose another type of card
+- [ ] Create a config file to choose another type of card
 - [ ] accept another template of input file, based on config file